Build a simple web app

 request

-parameter ensures that you’ll get access to the basic response object instead of the JSON body, which is needed to access the headers in this case.
+parameter ensures access to the basic response object instead of the JSON body, allowing you to access the headers in this case.

 Open an app using enigma.js